Coastal Carolina vs. Buffalo NCAA Football Odds, Plays and Insights | September 18, 2021

 Coastal Carolina vs. Buffalo College Football Odds, Plays and Insights

-The Buffalo Bulls (1-1) will try to prove oddsmakers wrong when they square off against the Coastal Carolina Chanticleers (2-0) on Saturday, September 18, 2021 as a 10.5-point underdog.
-The point total is set at 58.5.
+The No. 16 Coastal Carolina Chanticleers (2-0) are two-touchdown favorites on Saturday, September 18, 2021 against the Buffalo Bulls (1-1).
+The total has been set at 57.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.